amchoudhry/pomodoro-libre/README.md

 The purpose of this project is to give people a lightweight, aesthetic, pomodoro timer.
 The program will be designed to run independently, so you can run it on your local machine and not have to open a web browser.
 The website is JavaScript-free, simple, and modern.
 The code will always be free under GNU GPL v2.0.

 This project is underdevelopment, No website is up just yet :P

+### Developer Note

+I am a novice programmer, that is why this code is free.
+You can branch off and do your own project, or you can take this code and improve it.
+The goal here is to get people interested in making something simple that would have otherwise been proprietary.